 Tesla Motors – The American electric car company headed by Elon Musk has an ever growing presence in the Netherlands.
 It has its European operational headquarters office in south-east Amsterdam and a final assembly unit and European distribution centre located in Tilburg (in the south of the country).

-Panasonic Europe – The Japanese consumer electronics company is transferring its European headquarters from London to Amsterdam (from October 2018).
+Panasonic Europe – The Japanese consumer electronics company transferred its European headquarters from London to Amsterdam in late 2018.

 Dutch multinational companies